top of page

 What is afreeism?

-Afreeism (ay'-free-izm) is a simple idea.
-Yet it is an idea so powerful that, if fully embraced, it radically alters the way we see the world.
+Freeism is the belief that humans have free will.
+Afreeism (ay'-free-izm) is the lack of such a belief.
+Afreeism embraces a simple question: how would we live if we stopped assuming that people have free will?
+This question contains powerful implications.
+If fully embraced, afreeism radically alters the way we see the world.
 It changes how we view each other and how we treat one another.
 It shakes up our conceptions of the good society and of good social policy.
 It makes us better people, removes impediments to our own happiness, and increases the joy we find in life.
-It is an idea based in science and reason, requiring no leaps of faith.
+Afreeism is an idea based in science and reason, requiring no leaps of faith.
 It is an idea whose origins date back over three millennia, and at the same time is rooted in modern scientific discovery.
 It is not an easy idea.
 It requires abandoning a worldview that we probably have never questioned, a worldview that we take for granted, a worldview that affects our actions on a daily basis.

 What does afreeism say about how to live?

 When we give up the illusion of free will, our perspective on life changes.
-We see that the notion that people deserve things (punishment, rewards, blame, retribution) no longer makes sense.
-And that applies to ourselves as well.
-As a result:
+We see that the notion that people deserve things no longer makes sense.
+Without the notion that people deserve things, we understand that blame, guilt, retribution, and anger make no sense.
+Embracing the truth of afreeism has many potential benefits.
+Here are some:

-• We will improve our attitude towards ourselves by mitigating feelings of guilt, regret, remorse, and self-blame, all of which are impediments to a joyful life.
+• We will improve our attitude towards ourselves by mitigating feelings of guilt, regret, remorse, and self-blame, all of which are impediments to a joyful life and all of which are unjustified, since we could not have done otherwise.

 These are just a few of the implications of afreeism.
 Afreeism has much to say about our place in the universe, our relationship to our fellow beings, and how we want to organize society.

 To learn more please see the resources on our homepage.
 The most definitive explanation of afreeist ideas and ideals appears in Afreeism: How a New (and Ancient) Understanding of the Universe Can Transform Society and Enrich Our Lives.
 You can read the Introduction or purchase the book here.
-(All profits are donated.)
+(The book is sold at cost.)

 bottom of page